 The D (Dominance) style is active and questioning.
 This describes people who are direct, forceful, and outspoken with their opinions.

 The i (Influence) style is active and accepting.
 This describes people who are outgoing, enthusiastic, and lively.

 The S (Steadiness) style is thoughtful and accepting.
 This describes people who are gentle, accommodating, and patient with others’ mistakes.

 The C (Conscientiousness) style is thoughtful and questioning.
 This describes people who are analytical, reserved, and precise.

 Although the DiSC dimensions form four distinct styles, it is probably more useful to think of the DiSC circle in continuous terms.
-Consider that each of the four styles blends into their neighboring styles much the same way that colors blend into one another on the color wheel.
-Red and yellow are distinct colors, but they both blend to form a new color, orange.
+Consider that each of the four styles blends into their neighboring styles like colors blend on the color wheel.
+Red and yellow are distinct colors, but they blend to form a new color, orange.

-A person with an iD style is more likely than someone with the i style to describe himself as charismatic and dynamic.
-In both cases, these two styles (Di and iD) share something with the D and i styles, but they also have characteristics that differentiate them from those singular styles.
+A person with an iD style is likelier than someone with the i style to describe himself as charismatic and dynamic.
+In both cases, these styles (Di and iD) share something with the D, and i style, but they also have characteristics that differentiate them from those singular styles.

-Although a person with the D style predominantly demonstrates D traits, she has elements of the other four styles in her as well.
-For example, it is likely that she is quite capable of patiently listening to a coworker describe his hurt feelings, even though this is more of an S quality.
+Although a person with the D style predominantly demonstrates D traits, she also has elements of the other four styles in her.
+For example, she is likely quite capable of patiently listening to a coworker describe his hurt feelings, even though this is more of an S quality.